-The Experiments play reading series has provides a forum for talented playwrights and theatre makers to continue their creative process.
+The Experiments play reading series has provided a forum for talented playwrights and theatre makers to continue their creative process.
 The Monday night readings give emerging artists the opportunity to hear their developing works read by professional actors and receive valuable audience feedback.
 Experiments remains an artist driven service organized around shifting themes to allow a larger, under-served theater community to experience a greater diversity of programming.

 Over the past 22 years, The Experiments play reading series has never shied away from theatrical works dealing with deep, important issues.
 From Artificial intelligence to xenophobia, we have covered it all.
 And after just about 2 years of Covid restrictions and the heavy toll this pandemic has taken from the New York theatre community, we want to remember the importance of coming together to laugh. (with masks on, of course!)